 The cold-hearted way in which she delivers the line “I missed your heart” suggests a Personal Tragedy.
 This is where the meaning of the film resonates with the repercussions of the character’s arc.
 Only by maintaining the perspective of a cold-hearted killer was Hanna able to successfully complete her mission of revenge.
 It may have left her feeling personally unresolved and “down” (the tragedy part), but it resolved the problems in the story at large.
 By killing Marissa, Hanna closed the book on the CIA’s super-soldier program.

 For this kind of story to work meaningfully, the other character with which the Main Character develops a significant relationship with has to fundamentally change their point-of-view.
 It happened in Chinatown.
 It happened in Silence of the Lambs.
 And it happened in Romeo and Juliet.
-All of these stories, Hanna included, depict a Main Character who ended up down a dark path by holding on to their own personal issues.
+All of these stories, Hanna included, show a Main Character who ended up down a dark path by holding on to their own personal issues.
 In return, the character who challenged them–Nancy, Hanibal Lecter, and Juliet–fundamentally changed their personal point-of-view of the world.
 The other character in the relationship altered their approach.

 This didn’t happen with young Sophie.